m4rco-/dorothy2/README.md

       --infoflow, -i:   Print the analysis flow
     --source, -s <s>:   Choose a source (from the ones defined in etc/sources.yml) --daemon, -d:   Stay in the background, by constantly pooling datasources --SandboxUpdate, -S:   Update Dorothive with the new Sandbox file --DorothiveInit, -D:   (RE)Install the Dorothy Database (Dorothive) --help, -h:   Show this message

  >Example
 >
      $dorothy_start -v -s malwarefolder

+After the execution, if everything went fine, you will find the analysis output (screens/pcap/bin) into the analysis folder that you have configured e.g. dorothy/opt/analyzed/[:digit:]/
+Other information will be stored into Dorothive.
+If executed in daemon mode, Dorothy2 will poll the datasources every X seconds (where X is defined by the "dtimeout:" field in the configuration file) looking for new binaries.

 ### DoroParser usage: